huacnlee/autocorrect/README.md

 > After: 1.9.0

-AutoCorrect allows you to upgrade it self by `autocorrect update` command.
+AutoCorrect allows you to upgrade itself by `autocorrect update` command.

 ```bash
 $ autocorrect update